Quafadas/vecxt/site/docs/_docs/Setup.md

   }
 }
 ```
-If you aren't using a bundler, you can add this script to your html.
+If you aren't using a bundler, consider loading vs an ESModule and remapping the imports at link time through your build tool.

+Worst case;

 ```html
 <script type="text/javascript" src="https://cdn.jsdelivr.net/gh/stdlib-js/blas@umd/browser.js"></script>